Neutrino meets ultralight dark matter: $\boldsymbol{0\nu\beta\beta}$ decay and cosmology: Conclusion

 The constraints and sensitivities of different experiments are given in Fig.~{\ref{fig:MphiGphi}}.
 We conclude that $ 0\nu\beta\beta $-decay experiments can give stringent constraint compared to the forthcoming neutrino oscillation experiments like DUNE and JUNO for the DM mass above $\thicksim 10^{-11} $ eV.
 In addition, the CMB observations have the best constraining capability for the mass range above $\thicksim 10^{-17} $ eV.
 Furthermore, we observe from Fig.~\ref{fig:EffMee} that our framework of ultralight DM can be tested even without analyzing the time-varying effect by the next generation of $ 0\nu\beta\beta $-decay experiments.

 \acknowledgments

 Authors are thankful to Werner Rodejohann for his valuable comments and careful reading of the manuscript.
+Authors gratefully acknowledge Peter B. Denton for his suggestion to include the recent bounds from the measurement of M87$^*$.
 Authors would also like to thank Eligio Lisi, Pablo Martínez-Miravé, Manibrata Sen, and Shun Zhou for fruitful discussions.
 GYH is supported by the Alexander von Humboldt Foundation.
 NN is supported by the Istituto Nazionale di Fisica Nucleare (INFN) through the “Theoretical Astroparticle Physics” (TAsP) project.